-- Edward Bower (active 1635-1667), Portrait painter.
+- Edward Bower (active 1629-died 1667), Portrait painter.
 Artist associated with 24 portraits.

 Current affairsStatesman, John Pym, plays a leading part in bringing charges of treason against the king's chief councillor, Thomas Wentworth, Earl of Strafford whose subsequent execution is widely celebrated.

 Poet and polemicist, John Milton, publishes the first of several anti-prelatical tracts, attacking the episcopal form of church governance and in particular, the arguments of royalist Joseph Hall, Bishop of Norwich.